Staying Focused: The Importance Of Self-Discipline

 When I began to take my first steps as a budding entrepreneur, I remember having big dreams about everything I could accomplish with my business.

-Dreams of bettering the lives of others dream of financial stability, and dreams of being able to quit my day job to spend more time with my family.
+I dreamed of bettering the lives of others, financial stability, and being able to quit my day job to spend more time with my family.
 At first, I was motivated and excited to start my business, but as the going got tough, I began to lose focus.

 There was a time when I would wake up every day and find no motivation to continue doing what I thought I loved.
-It got to a point where I knew my lack of motivation would ultimately hurt the success of my business, but I still struggled with finding the drive to make progress happen.
+It reached a point where I knew my lack of motivation would ultimately hurt the success of my business, but I still needed help finding the drive to make progress happen.

 I learned from the experience the value of motivation and the importance of discipline.
-There’s a significant difference between motivation and discipline, but it takes time to understand why truly.
+There’s a significant difference between motivation and discipline, but it takes time to understand why.

 Motivation is fleeting and exciting; it comes and goes as your thoughts race from one vision to another.
-This gives you the natural drive to do something, but once that motivation passes, it’s easy to find yourself in a rut.
+This gives you the natural drive to do something, but finding yourself in a rut is easy once that motivation passes.

 Discipline is quite different from motivation because it’s not fleeting.
 When you are disciplined, you don’t have to wait for the moment of inspiration to strike.

-Instead, you can teach yourself to accomplish essential tasks even when you’re less than motivated.
+Instead, you can teach yourself to accomplish essential tasks even when you are less motivated.
 Discipline involves organization and planning, requiring self-control to stay on task and on time.
 However, once you’ve mastered the field, you’ll feel more focused each day, and as a result, you’ll become more productive – whether in the office or at home.

 Learning self-discipline can be challenging, but there are some simple ways to reduce distractions and stay focused on the task.
 Focus doesn’t just happen; it requires discipline to stay focused.
 For example, it takes discipline to continue working on your business plan after spending 8 hours at the office, even though you know it’s easier to watch television instead.